VHS-C: VHS-C head drum

+Adapter for VHS VCRs

 VHS-C cassette was larger than Video8 cassette, but was compatible with VHS tape recorders, using a special adapter cassette.
 The adapter contains a standard full-size engagement hub for the VCR's takeup sprocket, which connected to a gear train to drive the VHS-C cassette takeup gear.

 VHS end of tape is normally detected by a light in the VCR that inserts into the full-size cassette body, and detected by sensors in the VCR located at the far outer corners of the front of the cassette.
 Because the width of VHS-C is narrower than a full-size VHS cassette and does not align with the full-size end of tape sensors, the adapter has a guide roller swing arm to pull tape out of the VHS-C cartridge out to the far right edge where it would normally be located in a full-size cassette.
 When the VHS-C cartridge is to be removed from the adapter, a geared retraction system pulls in the excess loose tape when the swing arm retracts.

+Comparison to Video8

+VHS-C had similar video quality as Video8, but a significantly shorter run time.
+During the 1980s, 20-minute VHS-C cassettes were the norm.
+In 1989 JVC increased the run time to 30 minutes by using thinner tape.
+Later, JVC offered 45-minute and 60-minute cassettes.
+For comparison, 120-minute 8-mm cassettes became available in the late 1985 and quickly became the norm.
+Later, 150-minute and 180-minute 8-mm cassettes were offered as well.